Trouble At ‘Megyn Kelly Today’ Reported As Staffer Is Fired After Making Serious Allegations

 According to the axed writer, veteran staff members are looking for a way out, with some requesting they be reassigned to other departments within NBC.
 In his words, many other staffers have confided in him and believe sensitivity training isn’t enough because the culture is so firmly embedded at the top.

 In Bleyer’s email, he wrote that if he’s fired for complaining he’ll file a lawsuit.
-The writer said he’s personally overheard Levin and Cataldi who intend to replace staffers who speak up for themselves or “offer any kind of pushback.”
+The writer said he’s personally overheard Levin and Cataldi talk about replacing staffers who speak up for themselves or “offer any kind of pushback.”

 An NBC News executive responded to the report about the Megyn Kelly Today staffer’s firing, saying that Jackie and Christine “are being attacked unfairly.”
 The executive added that the two are “excellent and experienced producers” who have the full support of everyone at the studio.
 The reason for Bleyer’s firing had to do strictly with him the “wrong fit” for the job since he was “a comedy writer at a morning news broadcast.”